-In 2009, the number of refugees, asylum seekers, internally displaced persons (IDPs), and other people of concern in Latin America and the Caribbean totaled over 4 million.
+In 2010, the number of refugees, asylum seekers, IDPs, and other people of concern in Latin America and the Caribbean totaled over 4 million.
 The ongoing conflict in Colombia generated the most significant numbers of refugees and IDPs in the region.
-Estimates of the number of IDPs in Colombia vary between 3.3 million

-(government figure) and 4.9 million (NGO figure).
-Expanded state presence and improved security in cities and towns throughout Colombia have led to a decline in internal displacement in the past year, but the cumulative total of IDPs continues to grow.
-The Government of Colombia registered over 110,000 new IDPs between January and December 2009 - a 47 percent decline in the number of new displacements registered over the same period in 2008.
+Estimates of the number of IDPs in Colombia vary between 3.6 million (government figure) and 5.2 million (NGO figure).
+Expanded state presence and improved security in cities and towns throughout Colombia have led to a decline in internal displacement in the past several years, but the cumulative total of IDPs continues to grow.
+The Government of Colombia registered over 100,000 new IDPs between January and December 2010.
 In surrounding countries, there are approximately 400,000 asylum seekers and persons in refugee-like situations.
 More than 55,000 Colombians have been recognized as refugees in Panama, Ecuador, Venezuela, and Costa Rica, according to UNHCR.
 Ecuador, the country with the largest population of Colombian refugees, has an effective asylum process in which UNHCR participates.
-Several other countries in the region such as Costa Rica, Venezuela, the Dominican Republic, and Panama have established asylum procedures.
+Several other countries in the region such as Costa Rica, Venezuela, the Dominican Republic, and Panama also have established asylum procedures.
 However, the registration and determination procedures are often implemented ineffectively.
 UNHCR is working with these countries to improve their asylum processes.

 The number of Colombian asylum seekers and persons of concern in neighboring countries continues to rise.
-As of December 2009, there were approximately 45,000 Colombian refugees recognized in Ecuador and UNHCR estimates there could be another 100,000 people in the country who may be in need of international protection.
-The Government of Ecuador launched a 12-month enhanced registration program in March 2009 under which mobile teams from the Office of the Directorate General for Refugees expeditiously completed the refugee registration, determination, and documentation processes for Colombian refugees along the northern border.
-Over 27,000 persons were issued refugee visas during the year-long program, which ended in March 2010.
-This number constitutes approximately 50 percent of the refugees recognized in the country since 2000.
-The Government of Ecuador is also working with UNHCR to improve the normal asylum registration process.
+As of December 2010, there were approximately 45,000 Colombian refugees recognized in Ecuador and UNHCR estimates there could be another 100,000 people in the country who may be in need of international protection.
+The Government of Ecuador continues to work with UNHCR to improve its asylum registration process.